amoolagundla/DotNetRuleEngine/README.md

 ##### NestedRule/NestedRuleAsync #####

 Rules can be nested.
-Means a rule can contain other rules.
 Derive from NestedRule or NestedRuleAsync to implement nested rules.

 ###### Example ######
 ```csharp